csdcorp/speech_to_text/README.md

 The 1.0.0 version adds the ability to automatically cancel listening on a permanent error.
 This is a new parameter on the `listen` method, defaulted to false for backward compatibility.
-Also new is the ability to check the status of device permission to use the microphone without triggering the permission dialogs.
+It also adds the ability to control whether partial and complete or only complete results are sent during listening.

 The 0.8.0 version exposes a list of possible speech transcriptions instead of just the transcription with the highest confidence.
 The functionality should be backwards compatible,